Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 [comment]: <> (What does that mean -> what consequences has the entity type?
 All PIM attribute sets = entity type PIM product?
 List of entity types?)

 ### Define the attribute set basic data

+Define the basic inputs, such as name and description, for the attribute set.

 #### Prerequisites

-The attributes for the attribute set are created, see [Create an attribute](./01_ManageAttributs.md#create-an-attribute).
+Additional attributes for the attribute set have been created, see [Create an attribute](./01_ManageAttributs.md#create-an-attribute).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE SETS*